 A competitor offers the same product/service at a lower price than you, taking a sizeable chunk of your customers with them.

 The solution: Keeping an eye on competitor activity can give you an inside track on how to get ahead.
 Monitoring their processes and practices can help you anticipate their next moves – and adapt your strategy accordingly.

 As mentioned before, optimise your customer service in a way that exceeds expectations.
 Identify the aspects of your service and/or product that your customers value most, and provide the greatest service there.

 Be an early adopter of new technologies as well as processes, products and solutions.
-Make your site mobile-compatible, harness the power of social media effectively and make a lasting impression on everything you do.
-Showing your customers you’re a forward-thinking, progressive company with a product or service to match is a strong way of standing out.
+Make your site mobile-compatible, harness the power of social media effectively, and make a lasting impression on everything you do.
+Showing your customers you’re a forward-thinking, progressive company with a product or service to match is a strong way of standing out in a crowded market.

 Regulation and compliance can be a major issue if not dealt with properly.
 As markets and technologies evolve, they bring with them a new set of rules and regulations.
 Unfortunately, businesses are often unaware of, or don’t understand, what’s being asked of them.
 At this point, fines and penalties come into play, and something that could easily have been resolved becomes a problem.

 The recent adoption of GDPR, which was enforced in May 2018.

 The solution: Depending on your sector, attempting to understand the complex wording of any new regulations could be a bit of an uphill battle, especially with everything else that’s going on in your business.
 Consider hiring a consultant to ease you along the process of compliance if you need to.

 Like what you’re reading?
 There's even more content on our social media – why not follow us to keep up to date with all things Gazprom Energy?